Skip to main content

 • replayability

-Overall, the game is praised for its high replayability, with many players noting the depth, variety of gameplay styles, and modding potential that enhance the experience.
-While some reviews mention limitations in content and repetitive missions, the ability to explore different strategies and the promise of future updates contribute to its enduring appeal.
-Many users report spending numerous hours in the game, making it a worthwhile addition for those seeking extensive replay value.
+Overall, the game is praised for its high replayability, with many players noting the depth, variety of gameplay styles, and potential for modding as key factors.
+While some reviews mention limitations in content and repetitive missions, the promise of future updates and the ability to explore different strategies keep players engaged.
+Many users express excitement for the game's potential, indicating that it offers countless hours of entertainment and replay value.

 • “And the fact that after the campaign you have all the money you could ever need, so it's just a slog to get a high enough combat rating to dominate planets, and after you have dominated them all, there is next to no replay value.”